Code-Institute-Submissions/web_studio/README.md

        -  Update his registration details
-       -  Comunicate with the client through the dashboard
+       -  Communicate with the client through the dashboard
        -  Update client with the progress of the work